Pauked/dcli/!todo.md

 [ ] Extend hardcoded list of engines
 [ ] History of Profiles/WADs played with time played
 [ ] Track time played at a WAD and Engine level
-[ ] Option to auto create Profiles by multi-selecting Maps (can do single select correctly) and combining with Default Engine/Default IWAD
+[ ] Option to auto create multiple Profiles by multi-selecting Maps (can do single select correctly) and combining with Default Engine/Default IWAD
 [ ] Remember last position in a given menu!
 [ ] Colour code menu options (to make quick selection easier) [ ] Define a quick access menu (use defined selection of options to be displayed in a menu)